Johnny Doran: Life and family

 Johnny Doran was born around 1908 in Rathnew, County Wicklow.
 His family were Travellers with a distinguished musical heritage; his father John Doran and brother Felix Doran were also pipers, and his great-grandfather was the celebrated Wexford piper John Cash.

 By his early twenties, Doran was working as an itinerant musician, travelling with his family from town to town in a horse-drawn caravan and playing for money at fairs, races and sporting events.
 His playing is said to have inspired the young Willie Clancy and Martin Talty to take up piping as a career.

 On 30 January 1948, Doran's caravan was parked on waste ground near Back Lane in Dublin's Cornmarket area.
 It was very windy, and a brick wall collapsed on the caravan, and also on Doran, who was outside lacing up his shoes.
 Doran was completely covered by bricks and rubble.
 His lower back was injured during the rescue process as, according to one of his daughters, he was pulled free from the debris.
 Johnny was afterwards paralysed from the waist down.
-His injuries led to continuing ill health and he died on 19 January 1950 in Athy, Co.
-Kildare.
+His injuries led to continuing ill health and he died on 19 January 1950 in Athy, County Kildare.
 He is buried in Rathnew cemetery.

 Johnny Doran had nine children, four sons and five daughters.